 - Robustness ensures that the watermark remains readable through any reasonable manipulation or transformation of the media.
 The most robust watermarks will survive multiple transitions from digital to analog format and be unaffected by filtering and distortion.

-In comparison to other digital media such as audio, digitally distributed movies and other high value content can be protected particularly well by digital watermarking.
+In comparison to other digital media such as audio, digitally distributed movies can be protected particularly well by digital watermarking.
 Digital video is a composition of many individual images, with a much larger amount of data than other media files.
 Therefore it offers more scope to robustly embed information, when suitable technologies are applied.
 With advanced methods that make use of the density of information to insert watermarking payloads, video can be more effectively secured than audio or textual media.
 The relative sizes of content and payload make it difficult to remove by processing, re-encoding or even targeted filtering attacks.

 Video Watermarking for Forensic Tracking

 A specific application is the so-called user-specific forensic tracking, the goal of which is to help identify the source of unauthorized copies of media files and trace them back to the last authorized recipient or the legitimate content owner.
 User-specific forensic watermarking is an application that embeds a timestamp and identifying data, e.g. the service operator, content, transaction and end-user ID.
 This establishes a virtual “chain of custody” for content that accurately identifies the source of unauthorized copies, and which hence provides a valuable tool in potential legal actions against the perpetrator.
 Moreover, the presence of an identifying watermark will no doubt serve to deter piracy if the user is made aware - beforehand - that the content is traceable to the last authorized recipient.
-Thus, forensic watermarking is a key component of a layered content and revenue protection strategy.
+Thus, forensic watermarking is a key component of a layered content and revenue security strategy.